awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_photo_analyzer_app/Readme.md

         <li>Choose <b>Get Images</b> to view the images located in the S3 bucket.
 All images in the bucket are displayed in the table. </li>
         <li>Analyze the photographs and produce a report by choosing the <b>Analyze Photos</b> menu item. </li>
         <li>Enter an email address in the email field and choose <b>Analyze Photos</b>.  </li>
-        <li>The Amazon Simple Email Service (Amazon SES) is used to send an email with an Excel report to the specified email recipient.</li>
+        <li>Amazon SES is used to send an email with an Excel report to the specified email recipient.</li>
     </ol>
     </div>
     </body>